rmeekers/Google-Tag-Manager-Scripts/Google Tag Manager Guidelines.md

 Use Custom JavaScript variables to preprocess data for individual tools if necessary.

-### Do not push Personally Identifiable Information (PII) to the data layer
+#### Do not push Personally Identifiable Information (PII) to the data layer

 Information that can be used by third parties to identify a person or a device should not be used in dataLayer.
 That includes names, phone numbers, email addresses and IP addresses.

 It’s okay to submit a proprietary user ID if only you can trace it back to an individual.
 But as this might be a grey zone, it might be good to consult a loyer or privacy expert.

-### Avoid adding data to the data layer from Google Tag Manager itself
+#### Avoid adding data to the data layer from Google Tag Manager itself

 In most cases it’s not a good idea to push data to the data layer in Custom HTML/JS code inside Google Tag Manager as it can be confusing when events come from both outside and inside Google Tag Manager.

 If required, use the built-in [Tag Sequencing](https://support.google.com/tagmanager/answer/6238868?hl=en) capabilities when you have to deal with race conditions (situation where you require things to be processed in a certain order but you can’t guarantee that order) or certain dependencies.

+### Triggers

+In order to make sure that your tags fire at the right moment and to optimize page load time, it's very important that you have a good understanding of how triggers work.

+1. Fire a tag only on pages where they need to fire.
+For example: if you're measuring a contact form which is on the contact page, only fire the measurment tag on the contact page instead of on all pages
+2. Determine on which moment your tag should fire.
+In case you're firing tags on a certain page, make sure you understand the following three concepts:
+	1. **Page View**: Fires immediately when the web browser begins to load a page.
+Use this option if you only need data generated from page impressions.
+	2. **DOM Ready**: Fires after the browser has finished constructing the full page in HTML and the Document Object Model (DOM) is ready to be parsed.
+Pageview-based tags that interact with the DOM to populate variables should use this trigger type to ensure that the correct values are available to Tag Manager.
+	3. **Window Loaded**: Fires after the page has fully loaded, including any embedded resources such as images and scripts.

 ## Testing